wem/vertx-redis-client-heimdall/README.md

 ```

 ### Reconnect
-When the option `ch.sourcemotion.vertx.redis.client.heimdall.RedisHeimdallOptions#reconnect` is set to true (default),
+If the option `ch.sourcemotion.vertx.redis.client.heimdall.RedisHeimdallOptions#reconnect` is set to true (default),
 the client will reconnect on connection issues automatically.

 **While reconnecting is in progress the client will decline any command against Redis.
 So an